-Your doctor will address your symptoms by treating the underlying cause of your appetite and nausea.
-If these symptoms are the result of heart attack or stroke, you may require immediate intervention through surgery or clot-busting medications.
+Your doctor will address your symptoms by trying to diagnose and treat the underlying cause of your loss of appetite and nausea.
+For example, they may recommend:

 - plain toast

-Avoiding spicy, high-fiber, or raw foods can also help reduce your symptoms.
+Avoiding fatty, spicy, high-fiber, or raw foods until your symptoms subside may also help.